Purpose of the Placement

 Format of the Placement

-The computer-based exam, devised by the SCSU Math department, is a screening test that includes topics from arithmetic; elementary, intermediate, and college algebra; geometry; and trigonometry.
+Placement A is computer-based screening test that includes topics from arithmetic; elementary, intermediate, and college algebra; geometry; and trigonometry.
 It begins with arithmetic questions and progresses through the various levels of algebra, geometry, and trigonometry until it has determined an appropriate level for you.
-The test usually takes between 45 and 90 minutes to complete.
-However, there is NO TIME LIMIT.
-Placement results are provided immediately upon finishing the exam.
+The test has a 2 hour time limit but usually takes between 45 and 90 minutes to complete.
+Students completing Placement A will receive a math placement between MAT 100P and MAT 112.